 Research your competitors

-Conducting competitive research is pretty standard when it comes developing a business strategy.
+Conducting competitive research is pretty standard when it comes to developing a business strategy.
 When you create a digital marketing plan it’s so much more than researching companies you consider to be your direct competitors—it’s taking a look at your entire landscape of digital competition.

 You want to look at what terms your competitors are ranking for in Google, what kinds of content they’re putting out on their blog, or what kind of ads they’re creating.
 This kind of research helps you: